-A service provider wishing to register a centre can contact us on (021) 240 9340 or by email at email@example.com and our registration team will issue a full suite of forms.To see a full list of forms visit the registration page.
+An intended registered provider wishing to register a centre can contact us on (021) 240 9340 or by email at email@example.com and our registration team will explain the requirements of the registration process.

-Since November 2013, all designated centres for people with disabilities, both children and adults, must be registered with HIQA.
-We will inspect services regularly to ensure they maintain a high level of care.
+Since November 2013, all designated centres for people with disabilities, both children and adults, must be registered with the office of the chief inspector.
+We monitor and inspect designated centres regularly to ensure they maintain a high level of care and support.

-In order for an application to register to be granted by HIQA, the service must be run in line with the Health Act 2007, and the regulations as amended, and listed here:
+In order for an application to register to be granted by the Office of the Chief Inspector, the service must be operated in line with the Health Act 2007, and the regulations as amended, which are listed here:

 - Health Act 2007 (Registration of Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013, as amended